jakub-zwolakowski/scvs/TIS_README.md

                          main
 ```

 Now, if we correct this Undefined Behavior, we stumble at another problem - the expected Undefined Behavior, as described in the test, actually does not exist.
 There is no possible execution of this program where a double free happens.
-This is the decription in the example:
+This is the description in the example:

 ```C
  * Rule: [accfree]